ravjolt/ETL-Challenge/README.md

 # Objective

-The main goal of this project was to extract, transform, and load data that could be used for future analysis.
+The main goal of this project was to extract, transform, and load data onto a database (SQL) to be used for future analysis.

 # Datasets